-1. Type www.canada411.ca into your browser's address bar.
+1. Click on the web address here or type www.canada411.ca into your browser's address bar.

 - 2. Enter your information in the white boxes. - 3.
 To find a person, type in the name and location of the person you are looking for under "Find a Person".
 To find a Business, enter the name of the business and location under "Find a business". - 4.
 Click Find.